mihaigalos/pass/README.md

 $ pass mysecretname # Prints the secret.
 ```

+If `xclip` is installed, the contents of the random password are automatically placed in the clipboard.

 # Acknowledgements

 `pass` is just a thin wrapper around the following awesome technologies: